Teichlab/bbknn/README.md

 	pip3 install bbknn

 An HTML render of the BBKNN function docstring, detailing all the parameters, can be accessed at [ReadTheDocs](https://bbknn.readthedocs.io/en/latest/).

+## Usage Examples

+The repository also features Jupyter Notebooks capturing a range of biological and simulated examples of BBKNN use, along with comparisons to established batch correction methods.
+All of the corresponding objects can be downloaded from [ftp://ngs.sanger.ac.uk/production/teichmann/BBKNN/](ftp://ngs.sanger.ac.uk/production/teichmann/BBKNN/)

+- [pancreas.ipynb](https://github.com/Teichlab/bbknn/blob/master/examples/pancreas.ipynb) is the main demonstration, featuring in-depth annotation and a step by step description/comparison of BBKNN's available options. [pancreas-2-mnnCorrect.ipynb](https://github.com/Teichlab/bbknn/blob/master/examples/pancreas-2-mnnCorrect.ipynb) is a companion notebook that sees the same data processed with both the R original and third party Python reimplementation of mnnCorrect, while [pancreas-3-CCA.ipynb](https://github.com/Teichlab/bbknn/blob/master/examples/pancreas-3-CCA.ipynb) processes the data with Seurat's MultiCCA.
+- [pbmc.ipynb](https://github.com/Teichlab/bbknn/blob/master/examples/pbmc.ipynb) and [mouse.ipynb](https://github.com/Teichlab/bbknn/blob/master/examples/mouse.ipynb) capture the core of the 10X protocol variant PBMC merging and integrative analysis of murine cell atlases respectively.
+They are annotated in less depth than the pancreas notebooks.
+- [simulation.ipynb](https://github.com/Teichlab/bbknn/blob/master/examples/simulation.ipynb) applies BBKNN to simulated data with a known ground truth, and demonstrates the utility of graph trimming by introducing an unrelated cell population.